Course length: Full-time 2 years, Part-time 3 years

 If English is not your first language an IELTS score of 6.0 overall with 5.5 in each band, or equivalent when you start the course is essential.

-For 2021, UK nationals and EU nationals who have ‘Settled’ or ‘Pre-Settled’ status may be eligible for a government loan towards course fees or living costs.
+For 2023, UK nationals and EU nationals who have ‘Settled’ or ‘Pre-Settled’ status may be eligible for a government loan towards course fees or living costs.
 Both full and part-time Masters degree students can apply for the Masters loan.
-Find out more on the UK Government website.

 How to apply

-Applications to our postgraduate courses should be made directly to Norwich University of the Arts using an MArch Architecture Application Form.
+Applications to our postgraduate courses should be made directly to Norwich University of the Arts using a Postgraduate Application Form.

 Applications should be returned to email@example.com